 - Muscle and joint pain

-If your child shows any of these symptoms, get him tested for lead right away.
-Your doctor can measure how much lead is in his blood with a simple blood test.
+If your child shows any of these symptoms, get them tested for lead right away.
+Your doctor can measure how much lead is in their blood with a simple blood test.

 Call 911 if your child shows severe symptoms of possible lead poisoning, like vomiting or seizures.